Top Capital Improvement Projects

-The Department of Public Works Engineering Services Division continually strives to maintain and improve our public infrastructure.
-Capital improvement projects include roads, bridges, wastewater and stormwater systems, and other projects that serve the public good and help to ensure safe and thriving communities.
-The listing below is a small sampling of some of the major projects being planned, already in the works, or recently completed.
+The Department of Public Works Engineering Services Division continually strives to improve and maintain our public infrastructure.
+Capital improvements include road, bridge, wastewater, stormwater, airport and other projects that serve the public good and help ensure safe and thriving communities.
+The listing below is a small sampling of some of the projects being planned, already in the works, or recently completed.

 DPW's Multi-Year Road Resurfacing Program: The County of San Diego (County) Department of Public Works (DPW) maintains nearly 2,000 centerline miles of roads in unincorporated San Diego county.
 In April 2017, the Governor approved Senate Bill 1 (SB 1) to address a statewide funding gap for road maintenance.
 DPW has developed an expanded Annual Road Resurfacing Program to improve roads, roadway drainage, sidewalks and other roadway facilities within the unincorporated county.
 Each year the program hires prive contractors to resurface more than 130 miles of roads.
 For additional information on DPW's Road Maintenance Program to increase the average Pavement Condition Index (PCI) of all unincorporated county roads to 70, please visit DPW's Annual Roadway Resurfacing Program webpage.